Long Branch’s Almost President

 —Garret Hobart

 It was Hobart’s strong fundraising connections with Eastern big business and his ability to help carry New Jersey’s electoral votes that secured his place as the nation’s 24th vice president.
 Back then — as today — New Jersey was inhospitable to Republicans.
 In fact, Abraham Lincoln didn’t carry the state in either of his two successful presidential races.
-The McKinley-Hobart ticket won with 51% of the national vote against Democrat William Bryan and the Republicans carried New Jersey (then with 10 electoral votes) for the first time in 24 years (with nearly 60% of the vote).
+The McKinley-Hobart ticket won with 51% of the national vote against Democrat William Bryan and the Republicans carried New Jersey (then with 10 electoral votes) for the first time in 24 years (winning nearly 60% of the state vote for 1896).

-In November 1899, he was the incumbent Vice President of the US when he died of a heart attack at the age of 55 in Patterson, NJ.
-Wealthy industrialists George F. Baker, E.A.
+In November 1899, when the incumbent US Vice President he died of a heart attack at the age of 55 in Patterson, NJ.
+Wealthy industrialists and Monmouth Beach summer residents George F. Baker, E.A.
 Walton and William Barbour served as his pallbearers.
 The only other NJ native to be elected a US Vice President (from 1801–1805) was Aaron Burr.
 Hobart would be the sixth US vice president to die in office.